-Katie now works as 50CAN’s development associate, helping to achieve the kinds of high-level changes necessary to ensure that all students have an equal chance to learn and grow no matter where they come from.
+Katie now works as 50CAN’s development manager, helping to achieve the kinds of high-level changes necessary to ensure that all students have an equal chance to learn and grow no matter where they come from.
 In her free time, Katie enjoys playing with her dog, Lana, vegan cooking and watching X-Files reruns.

 I aspire to be a selective reflection of all the people I’ve ever met.
 Here’s why:

 A big focus in social work is taking what’s called a “strengths-based approach” to problem solving and working with clients.
 This means that when someone presents you with a problem, you don’t look at what is “wrong” in this person’s life.
 Rather, you focus on what resources or strengths they possess and how they can leverage these assets to help themselves.
 In other words, you help others serve as their own catalyst for positive change.

 In focusing on others’ strengths, I often find something about them that I would like to see in myself.
 I have had the great fortune to be surrounded and supported by an absolutely outstanding network of individuals, and I make a conscious effort to collect bits of wisdom and good habits from each of these people.

 I get to work with talented, passionate, brilliant and hilarious people in a city I adore for a cause that I am deeply passionate about.
 Who wouldn’t love that?
 I really am living the dream.